Introduction -renting as a contractor

 - 25 pence for each mile after that.

-On the other hand, you could compare the monthly rental costs against the cost of monthly rail costs to get you to the site.
+On the other hand, you could compare the monthly property rent contract costs against the cost of monthly rail costs to get you to the site.
 The total property rental and utility expenses should come to less than the mileage or rail costs.
 If it does, you would be able to demonstrate that this is more financially beneficial.

 It is also important to show that there is no personal benefit when you are renting property on contract.
 By this, we mean no personal benefit derived from renting the property while you are on contract.
-Therefore, you must demonstrate that you rent temporary accommodation purely for work reasons.
+Therefore, if we ask how many days can you use a rental property for personal use, the answer is none.
+As a result, you may be asked by HMRC to demonstrate that you rent temporary accommodation purely for work reasons.

-Furthermore, you would not be able to have friends or family staying there.
+Furthermore, when renting the flat or house for business, you would not be able to have friends or family staying there.
 If you did, personal usage/benefit would require reporting on form P11D.

 Renting as a contractor for work reasons

-When you are away from home and renting a house or flat on contract, you should ensure it is fit for human habitation.
-Secondly, you must get the tenancy agreement for the contractor rental property in your company’s name to claim the cost through your business.
-The type of tenancy agreement will set out the terms of the lease.
+- Third, you must get the written tenancy agreement for the contractor rental property in your company’s name to claim the cost through your business.
+Basically, the type of tenancy agreement will set out the terms of the lease.
 An assured shorthold tenancy is the most common tenancy agreement if you rent from a private landlord or letting agent.

-When you are renting as a contractor, the written agreement is a contract between the landlord and the tenant, setting out the terms of the tenancy.
+When you’re staying in a house away from home for work reasons and renting as a contractor, the written agreement is a contract between the landlord and the tenant, setting out the terms of the tenancy.
 In this case, the tenant is your UK contracting company.
 The agreement for the contractor rental property will set out all of the terms and conditions.
-Therefore, your invoice should contain:
+Therefore, the contract of rent agreement should contain:

 - Details of the parties involved.